DevGroup-ru/yii2-media-storage/README.md

  ./yii migrate --migrationPath='modules/media/migrations'
  ```

-5. Put to your .htaccess this line:
+5. Put this lines to VirtualHost section of your domain in Apache configurations files:
  ```apacheconf
  XSendFile on
  XSendFilePath "/absolute-path-to-application-root/runtime/media-storage"